Floor Paint & Floor Varnish

 - Existing hardwood floors require a simple surface test

-- Interior work on concrete and wooden floors will need a latex or oil based paint, while laminate floors will not accept paint.
-For this reason you need to do a surface test, paint and small section and watch for any reactions
+- Interior work on concrete and wooden floors will need latex or oil-based paint, while laminate floors will not accept paint.
+You need to do a surface test by painting a small section and waiting for any reactions

-- Finally, for floors with an existing finish a compatibility test should be conducted.
-If any wrinkling, lifting or discolouration occurs the former finish will need to be removed.
+- For floors with an existing finish, a compatibility test is needed.
+If any wrinkling, lifting, or discolouration occurs, the existing finish will need to be removed.

 After your test, right before painting on the floors, you’ll want to make sure: